-d.
+a.
 JWS and Weapons Effect Modeling.
 JWS and IMEA describe required weapons effects for kill types for specific target sets.
-Impact angle and fuzing data is provided based on each kill mechanism.
+Impact angle and fuzing data are provided based on each kill mechanism.
 Use this information to create models of fragmentation patterns expected for a weapon at a certain impact angle, fuze option, and velocity.
 Although generated for weapons effect estimates, these models prove useful in predictive BDI.

-e.
-JDPI graphics and WHI/BDI support to MEA.
-Providing JDPI graphics to BDA/MEA analysts will assist in identifying the intended aim point to assess whether the munitions performed as expected.
-WHI and BDI data provides the analysts with evidence that the weapon was in the appropriate geospatial location prior to terminal maneuver and that the weapon functioned properly.
-Provide MEA analysts with a complete ETF, including the JDPI graphics, and the required damage levels with definitions for the target type, acceptable bomb hit miss distances, and predictive fragment and blast graphs if available.
+b.
+Joint desired point of impact (JDPI) graphics and WHI/BDI support to MEA.
+Providing JDPI graphics to BDA/MEA analysts will assist in identifying the intended aimpoint to assess whether the munitions performed as expected.
+WHI and BDI data provides the analysts with evidence that the weapon was in the appropriate geospatial location before the terminal maneuver and that the weapon functioned properly.
+The Joint Force provides MEA analysts with a complete ETF, including the JDPI graphics, and the required damage levels with definitions for the target type, acceptable bomb hit miss distances, and predictive fragment and blast graphs if available.

 7. Confidence Levels.
-A MEA depends on the type and quality of available data; therefore, use a qualifier for the analyst's confidence level.
-The three terms used to identify MEA confidence are CONFIRMED (≥95 percent confidence), PROBABLE (50 to 94 percent confidence), and POSSIBLE (<50 percent confidence).
+An MEA depends on the type and quality of available data; therefore, use a qualifier for the analyst's confidence level.
+The three terms used to identify MEA confidence are CONFIRMED (\geq 95 percent confidence), PROBABLE (50 to 94 percent confidence), and POSSIBLE (<50 percent confidence).
 The JFC may provide additional guidance.
 The wide dissemination of MEA reports requires a consistent understanding of the confidence levels to exist across the targeting enterprise.

 8. Munitions Effectiveness Assessment Databasing Standards.
-Database MEA in the BDA remark of the ETF for a target in MIDB as a free text message.
-Provide J2 inputs for the J3 and JFE to investigate and understand any potential weapons failures, delivery errors, or other reasons for a munition to fail.
+Database MEA in the Post Strike Assessment remark of the ETF for a target in MIDB as a free text message.
+Provide J-2 inputs for the J-3 and JFE to investigate and understand any potential weapons failures, delivery errors, or other reasons for a munition to fail.